-The decision to do a breast augmentation by itself versus a breast augmentation with a breast lift, however, is less based on patient preference and more dictated the saginess, the nipple position, and the ratio between the breast volume and the amount of excess skin that is present.
+The decision to do a breast augmentation without lift versus a breast augmentation with a breast lift, however, is less based on patient preference and more dictated the saginess, the nipple position, and the ratio between the breast volume and the amount of excess skin that is present.

 How ptotic are my breasts?

 The gold-standard method of assessing the need for a breast lift is the “pencil test.”
 Standing in front of a mirror, lift the breast and lay a pencil in the fold under the breast and allow the breast to settle over the pencil.
 Look at the position of the nipple in relation to the pencil.

 The lower the nipples and breast are below the pencil and the more excess skin you have, the greater the chance you will need a breast lift and the more of a breast lift you will need.
 If your nipple and a majority of your breast are at or above the pencil (Normal), you will likely get a great result from a breast augmentation alone.
 Larger implants can shift this equation slightly for patients that have borderline ptosis (Grade 1).

 A breast augmentation (insertion of implants) is often performed to replace volume lost from weight loss, breast-feeding, or age or to increase the size of the breast for aesthetic reasons.
 It is most appropriate for patients with breasts that don’t sag (normal ptosis).

 The implants can be placed over (sub-muscular) or under (sub-glandular) the pectoralis muscle.
 Advantages to sub-muscular implants include a lower risk of capsular contracture, lower chance of rippling, better coverage in thin women, and perhaps a more natural upper pole contour.
 Implants placed under the muscle can, however, be influenced by the contraction of the pectoralis muscle – especially in very athletic women.